 The questions are written in a positive and simple manner, so that a “Yes” answer indicates no issues identified, while a “No” answer highlights a potential risk factor.

-The language used is clear and professional, suitable for daily use by the operators themselves.
+The language used is clear, professional, and designed for practical day-to-day use by VTS operators in their operational duties..

 Use Procedures and Supervisory Actions